Georgetown Lighthouse

 👻

 The Georgetown Lighthouse has been guiding ships into Winyah Bay since 1811, making it one of the oldest light stations in South Carolina.
-The original tower was destroyed during the Civil War, and the current 87-foot structure was built in 1869.
-During construction of the replacement lighthouse, a keeper was killed in an accident.
-His ghost is said to haunt the tower, with lighthouse visitors reporting footsteps on the iron spiral staircase when no one else is present.
-The lantern room occasionally glows with an unexplained light even though the original lamp was removed decades ago.
-Located on remote North Island, accessible only by boat, the isolation adds to the eerie atmosphere.
-Fishermen passing at night have reported seeing a figure in the tower window and hearing distant shouts carried across the water.
+The original tower was destroyed during the Civil War, and the current 87-foot structure went up in 1869.
+During construction of the replacement, a keeper was killed in an accident.
+His ghost is thought to haunt the tower -- visitors report footsteps on the iron spiral staircase when nobody else is present.
+The lantern room occasionally glows with a faint light even though the original lamp was removed decades ago.
+Sitting on remote North Island and accessible only by boat, the isolation adds to the atmosphere.
+Fishermen passing at night have seen a figure in the tower window and heard distant shouts carried across the water.

 Researched from 2 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.